rotundasoftware/parcelify/README.md

 # Parcelify

-Don't you wish you could bundle css and client side templates in npm modules?
-Parcelify is a wrapper around James Halliday's browserify that allows you to do just that.
+Parcelify is a wrapper around James Halliday's browserify that allows you to create bundles of css from style assets in npm modules.

 ## How dat work?